Girl stabs attacker in face to stop abduction attempt in New Jersey: Officials

 Neighbors applauded the young girl for her quick thinking while parents who have students at the school are concerned for their safety.

 "It’s crazy.
-I’m glad that she did that," neighbor Noah Rodriguez told NBC10.
+I’m glad that she did that," neighbor Noah Rodriguez told NBC Philadelphia.
 "I just wish someone could have stopped it.
 I’m glad she got away."

 The Camden County Prosecutor’s Office asks the public to remain vigilant and to contact detectives about any suspicious individuals or activity they may have observed.